 - Your position and school must meet all of the requirements noted in the OTJ Position Review Form.
 Please note the OTJ option is not offered by all initial teacher programs.
 Please contact your advisor with questions.

-- You must contact the Clinical Practice Coordinator at firstname.lastname@example.org at least 2 weeks prior to the OTJ application deadline for your intended internship semester.
+- You must contact the Clinical Practice Specialist at firstname.lastname@example.org at least 2 weeks prior to the OTJ application deadline for your intended internship semester.

 - You will be provided with the abridged OTJ “switch” application that must be completed by the OTJ deadline.
 As part of that process, you will be required to upload a fully completed OTJ Position Review Form.

 - Your “switch” application must be fully approved in order to update your application status to an OTJ internship.

 Please note: You may not switch from a traditional internship to an on-the-job internship after beginning your traditional student teaching placement.
 Students in such situations must withdraw from the traditional internship (subject to applicable tuition penalties) and re-apply for the on-the-job internship in a subsequent semester.